 Everything dies baby that’s a fact But maybe everything that dies someday comes back

-Bruce Springsteen's first acoustic album was not for the light hearted.
+Bruce Springsteen’s first acoustic album was not for the light hearted.
 Following his massive, radio friendly pop hits, Nebraska was slow, sad and self-reflexive.
 Nebraska had its folk heroes suffering through the tediousness and futility of life and hit upon themes of loss and grief.
 The title track featured strong themes of death, telling the story of a man sentenced to the electric chair.
-The song is based on the true story of a year 19 year old spree killer named Charles Starkweather.
+The song is based on the true story of 19 year old spree killer Charles Starkweather.
 An album steeped in death and tragedy, it is hard to find a better Springsteen.

 And I long to be near you But every road leads to and end.